 The age at which patients, families and professionals consider intervention to restore form varies.
 A number of factors need to be taken into consideration.
 This includes the concerns and wishes of the child, the physical size of the child and their face, and the type of reconstruction being considered.
-The options for restoration of form include: doing nothing, external silicone prosthetics, buried synthetic frameworks and reconstruction with costal cartilage.
+The options for restoration of form include: doing nothing, reconstruction with costal cartilage, buried synthetic frameworks and external silicone prosthetics.
 Children become aware of facial differences relatively early although this does not always mean they are psychologically distressed by their own facial differences.
-An old study by Dion (1973)70 showed that pre-schoolers aged between 3.5 and 6 years old could distinguish differences in facial attractiveness, and Slater et al (2000)71 found that 2-3 day old infants prefer to look at attractive rather than unattractive caucasian faces.
-Some parents and professionals have argued for early intervention as a prophylactic measure to prevent teasing and psychological distress.
+A study from the 1970's showed that pre-schoolers aged between 31/2 and 6 years old could distinguish differences in facial attractiveness70, and more recently a study found that 2-3 day old infants prefer to look at attractive rather than unattractive Caucasian faces71.

+Some parents and professionals have argued for early intervention as a prophylactic measure to prevent teasing and psychological distress65.
 Certainly, early provision of external silicone prosthetics can be considered.
-Alternatively the use of buried prosthetic porous polyethylene frameworks can be provided as young as three.
+Alternatively the use of buried prosthetic porous polyethylene frameworks can be provided as young as 3 years old.
 The counterargument to early prophylactic intervention is that one is not treating the child but instead treating the family.
-Most young children are not concerned about their facial appearance, certainly infants and preschool age children do not typically engage in much social comparison72, and experience from microtia clinics tells us that most children below the age of 8-10 when asked are simply not interested in any intervention.
-Social comparison begins in primary school and increases at least into adolescence, with comparisons to peers and the media, as well as direct comments from peers and parents, transforming beliefs and stereotypes about attractiveness into self-evaluation concerning appearance72.
-There is therefore a strong argument for waiting until the child is old enough, with the necessary level of abstract conceptual thinking and emotional maturity, to enable informed decision making.
-Certainly deferring surgery beyond age 8 lends itself to reconstructions based on costal cartilage as the ribs are of insufficient volume until that age.
+Most young children are not concerned about their facial appearance, certainly infants and preschool age children do not typically engage in much social comparison72, and experience from Microtia clinics tells us that most children below the age of 8-10 years old when asked are simply not interested in any intervention.

+Social comparison begins in primary school and increases at least into adolescence, with comparisons to peers and those portrayed in the media, as well as the influence of comments from peers and parents, transforming beliefs and stereotypes about attractiveness into self-evaluation concerning appearance72.
+There is, therefore, a strong argument for waiting until the child is old enough, with the necessary level of abstract conceptual thinking and emotional maturity, to enable informed decision making.
+Certainly deferring surgery beyond age 8 lends itself to reconstruction based on costal cartilage as the ribs are of insufficient volume until that age.
+A study that interviewed adolescents with craniofacial microsomia found that the children were glad that their parents had allowed them to be involved in the decision making process around surgery66.
+They also did not feel that concern a young age, and that promoting self acceptance and resilience to be far more important.